-My husband and daughter went to get a take-and-bake pizza as a treat for dinner, and I made this little cutie in the 20 minutes or so it took them to run the errand.
+My husband and daughter went to get a take-and-bake pizza for dinner, and I made this cute and easy flower hair bow in 20-minutes.
 I guess I was just so happy I didn’t have to cook that I needed to find something to do with my idle hands!

 If you want to wrestle up some fabric scraps, get them ready to be turned into a charming accent for the upcoming July 4th, Independence Day holiday.